ElMassimo/vite-plugin-full-reload/README.md

   I've made [two](https://github.com/arnoson/vite-plugin-live-reload/pull/3) [PRs](https://github.com/arnoson/vite-plugin-live-reload/pull/5) that were needed to support these use cases.

-  At this point in time they are very similar, except in their defaults.
+  At this point in time they are very similar, except this library doesn't create another `chokidar` watcher.

 ## License